fostermorgan/supermode-redfin-calculator-extension/README.md

 # How to compile
 1. Install dependencies by running npm install
 2. Build application by running npm run build
+    - This will generate a dist folder that will be needed to import locally

 # How to run
 1. go to chrome://extensions in google chrome browser